Introduction to AI-Powered Predictive Analysis

 - Prioritizing updates: Identify aging pages that are likely to lose traffic unless they are refreshed.

-- Planning around AI search changes: Use trend and visibility data to adapt content for emerging search formats, including optimizing content for AI agents and AI-generated answers.
+- Planning around AI search changes: Use trend and visibility data to adapt content for emerging search formats, including optimizing content for AI agents, AI structured data for SEO, and AI-generated answers.

 Example Scenarios